Interview season is here...

 It's time to start preparing your spiel: the things you are going to be saying about your research in interviews.

 Students who have done superbly on the market have consistently said that when it comes to the spiel, relentless preparation--thinking long and hard about exactly what words to use--is absolutely worth it.
-Of course, it is not easy to do this in an unstructured way.

 In addition to having a good spiel...